NisharFathima/Data-Analytics-Projects-Portfolio/README.md

 # <ins>Financial Analysis of India's Top 500 Companies</ins>

----

 ## <ins>Overview</ins>

---This project focuses on analyzing the financial data of the top 500 companies in India.
+-This project focuses on analyzing the financial data of the top 500 companies in India.
 The primary goal is to derive meaningful insights into market capitalization, quarterly sales, and price-to-sales ratios to understand market dynamics, identify industry leaders, and evaluate growth opportunities.

 ---

 ## <ins>Project Objectives</ins>

----

 - Analyze the market capitalization and quarterly sales data of 458 companies.
 - Calculate and interpret the price-to-sales (P/S) ratio.
 - Identify the top-performing companies and industries based on financial metrics.